ojas-sanghi/bitbuckets-github-intro/README.md

 # bitbuckets-github-intro

-Ignore this file, go to "filetoedit.txt"
+Ignore this file, go to "filetoedit.txt".